 To qualify, small businesses must employ 50 or fewer full-time equivalent (FTE) employees, have realized gross revenues of less than $5 million per year, and must have experienced a direct economic disruption as a result of COVID-19.

-Nonprofits must employ 50 or fewer full-time (FTE) employees, be a 501(c)(3) or faith-based organization providing direct services, have an annual operating budget of less than $5 million and have suffered a direct economic hardship as a result of COVID-19.
+Nonprofits must employ 50 or fewer full-time (FTE) employees, be a 501(c)(3) or faith-based organization providing direct services, have an annual operating budget of less than $5 million and have suffered a direct economic hardship as a result of COVID-19 in a way that materially impacts their operations.

 There will be a particular focus on reaching under-resourced and under-banked communities, including businesses and organizations in low- income areas, rural communities, and businesses owned by women and people of color.

-Participating community lenders are responsible for making their own credit decisions.
+Please note that this website, nor any of its pages constitute an offer or a commitment to lend.
+All rates and loan terms may be subject to change.
+All loans are subject to underwriting review and approval by participating community lenders, who are responsible for their own credit decisions.
 Due to a limited amount of funding availability and the high volume of applications expected, it is anticipated that not all eligible applicants will be able to receive a loan.

-The SOAR Fund pre-application is expected to open in April of 2021.
+The SOAR Fund pre-application will open on April 27, 2021.
 All applications are assessed on a case-by-case basis, with a target of 2-3 weeks from when a loan application is submitted to a CDFI to closing, depending on how quickly the lender receives a full completed application and the relevant documents.

 To facilitate a timely processing of your loan application, please prepare the required information and documentation in advance and make sure that all information and documentation are complete and accurate.